-Guidelines and checklist for radio buttons (Windows Store apps)
+Guidelines for radio buttons (Windows Store apps)

 Radio buttons let users select one option from two or more choices.
 Each option is represented by one radio button; a user can select only one radio button in a radio button group.
 A radio button has two states: checked and not checked.

 Radio buttons are so called because they function like the channel presets on radios.
 Follow these guidelines for adding radio buttons to your Windows Store app.

 Use radio buttons to present users with two or more mutually exclusive options, as here.

 Don’t use radio buttons if there are only two mutually exclusive options that you can combine into a single checkbox.
 For example, use a checkbox for "I agree" instead of two radio buttons for "I agree" and "I don't agree."

 Use radio button when you want to draw attention to the selection options by making them all visible.
 If the default option is recommended for most users in most situations, radio buttons might draw more attention to the options than necessary.
 If you don't want to call attention to the options or need to save space, use a drop-down list (the select control) instead.